 Risk Category Department in Charge Credit risk Credit risk is the possibility of a loss arising from a credit event, such as deterioration in the financial condition of a borrower, that causes an asset (including off-balance sheet transactions) to lose value or become worthless.
 Credit & Investment Planning Department Market risk Market risk is the possibility that fluctuations in interest rates, foreign exchange rates, stock prices, or other market prices will change the market value of financial products, leading to a loss.
 Corporate Risk Management Department Liquidity risk Liquidity risk is defined as uncertainty around the ability of the firm to meet debt obligations without incurring unacceptably large losses.
 Examples of such risk include the possible inability to meet current and future cash flow / collateral needs, both expected and unexpected.
 In such cases, the firm may be required to raise funds at less-than-favorable rates or be unable to raise sufficient funds for settlement.
-Corporate Risk Management Department Operational risk Operational risk is the possibility of losses arising from inadequate or failed internal processes, people, and systems or from external events (see page 119 for information on risk categories and the departments in charge).
-Corporate Risk Management Department Conduct risk Conduct risk is the risk that our conduct negatively affects customers, market integrity, or effective competition.
-Corporate Risk Management Department General Affairs Department
+Corporate Risk Management Department Operational risk Operational risk is the possibility of losses arising from inadequate or failed internal processes, people, and systems or from external events (see page 123 for information on risk categories and the departments in charge).
+Corporate Risk Management Department Conduct risk Conduct risk is the risk that our conduct negatively affects customers, market integrity, effective competition, public interest, and the SMBC Group's stakeholders through acts that violate laws and regulations or social norms.
+Corporate Risk Management Department Compliance Department